Define Electron Affinity in Chemistry

 Answer: The atomic number and electronic configuration lithium and beryllium are 1s2 2s1 (3) and 1s2 2s2 respectively.
 Therefore, lithium has an incompletely filled 2s subshell while beryllium has filled subshell.
-Hence lithium can receive electrons in 2s sub-shell but for beryllium, a still higher energy 2p level.
+Hence lithium can affinity to receive electrons in 2s sub-shell but for beryllium, a still higher energy 2p level.
 Hence beryllium resists to gaining extra electrons in higher energy level or 2p orbitals.

 Question: Why the electron affinity of nitrogen is less than phosphorus?

 Answer: Electron configuration of nitrogen and phosphorus 1s2 2s2 2p3 and 1s2 2s2 2p6 3s2 3p3.
-Due to the smaller size of nitrogen atom when an extra electron added to the stable half-filled 2p subshell some amount of energy required.
+Due to the smaller size of the nitrogen atom when an extra electron added to the stable half-filled 2p subshell some amount of energy required.
 Hence the electron affinity of nitrogen is negative.
-On the other hand, due to the bigger size of a phosphorus comparison to nitrogen small amount of energy released when an electron added to the stable half-filled 3p subshell.
+On the other hand, due to the bigger size of a phosphorus comparison to nitrogen small amount of energy is released when an electron is added to the stable half-filled 3p subshell.